hackerzhuli/com.hackerzhuli.code/README.md

 - If you use other forks, you need to add their support yourself, it's very easy, look at the file `CodeFork.cs` and add data for your forks to the array `Forks`.
 If you would like, you can create a pull request to share your changes.

 ### VS Code Extensions
-This package is designed to work with Unity Code and Dot Rush extension for VS Code.
+This package is designed to work with Unity Code Pro and Dot Rush extension for VS Code.
 But you can still use it with C# Dev Kit and Unity extension, it can work(but the Unity extension will not be able to talk to this package through the networking protocol, you may want to install the official Visual Studio Editor package along with this package if communication between Unity Editor and Unity extension is needed), but I don't officially support it.

 #### Dot Rush
 [Dot Rush](https://github.com/JaneySprings/DotRush) is a VS Code extension that supports C# IntelliSense, Test Explorer(not including Unity), Debugging(including with debugging Unity) and other features.
 Think of it as a alternative of the C# extension and C# Dev Kit extension.

-#### Unity Code
+#### Unity Code Pro
-[Unity Code](https://github.com/hackerzhuli/unity-code) is a VS Code extension that supports Unity Tests, debugging with Unity Editor, a Unity Console to see Unity's logs, and other useful things for Unity projects.
+[Unity Code Pro](https://github.com/hackerzhuli/unity-code) is a VS Code extension that supports Unity Tests, debugging with Unity Editor, a Unity Console to see Unity's logs, and other useful things for Unity projects.
 Think of it as a alternative to the Unity extension.
 It is Windows only, but you can build from source for other platforms.

 ## Unity Version
 This package requires Unity 6.0 or higher.